 The following wheel allows for quick navigation to the current activities undertaken under the BWC:

 Fortieth Anniversary of the Biological Weapons Convention

 The Biological Weapons Convention entered into force on 26 March 1975.
 This year therefore marks the 40th anniversary of the Convention.
-This milestone in the life of the Convention will be marked by a special commemorative event which will take place on 30 March 2015
+This milestone in the life of the Convention had been marked by a special commemorative event which took place on 30 March 2015

 in the Council Chamber of the Palais des Nations in Geneva, which is where the BWC was originally negotiated.
 A special anniversary webpage has been created at www.unog.ch/bwc/bwc40